 You can also think of this process as a biological control system that tries to keep two concentrations equal.
-The speed at which the controller works is $1/\beta$ .
+The time constant for the controller is proportional to $1/\beta$ .

 Now when we write the differential equation for mRNA, we'll put a new spin on our model and write...